BartMassey/borda-count/README.md

   `Data.Vector.Mutable.Unboxed` for storage.
 Just barely faster than `tab-bs`.

+* `tab-fastmap.hs`: A pure variant of `tab-bs` that uses a map from vote patterns to score lists to score.

 * `tab.py`: Python version for comparison.

 * `tab.c`: C version for comparison.
 About 5 times faster